About Texas A&M University-San Antonio

 - The University leases a building at Brooks City-Base to house the College of Business and the Department of Counseling & Leadership, and began offering classes at the Alamo University Center to better serve students in northeast San Antonio.

-- In early 2012, TAMU-SA announced the development of an "Affordable Degree" at a cost around $10,000 in Information Security, led by the new Center for Information Technology and Cyber Security.
+- In early 2012, A&M-SA announced the development of an "Affordable Degree" at a cost around $10,000 in Information Security, led by the new Center for Information Technology and Cyber Security.
 Already available to high school students, the initiative has continued to garner nationwide attention.
 The University was designated as a National Center of Academic Excellence in Cyber Security and Information Assurance by the National Security Agency and the Department of Homeland Security in April 2012.

 - The College of Business established an iPad rental program, giving students easy, cost-effective access to e-books and more electronic resources.
 The innovate e-book program continues to offer convenience and affordability, and has so far saved students an estimated $1.5 million in its first three years.